bhartl/NeurEvo/README.md

 ### Virtual Environment

-The `mindcraft` package should be executed in dedicated *virtual environments (venv)* to not compromise the system's *Python* installation.
+The `mindcraft` package should be executed in dedicated *virtual environments (venv)* to avoid interference with the system's *Python* installation.
 With *Anaconda*, a corresponding *mindcraft venv* can be generated as follows
 ```bash
 conda create -n mindcraft python=3.8